niyabits/go-blueprint/README.md

 # Extensions

 - [ ] Log a message when the server is started
+- [ ] Create a SQL file that can add data to database and source it
+- [ ] Create an API point that returns all data from a table
-- [ ] Create an API point that serves data from the database
+- [ ] Create an API point that can be used to query for a single record in the database
 - [ ] Create an API point to `INSERT`s data in the database

 # Project go-blueprint